 State and local government

 Service members on active duty or who serve in the reserves or guard for a designated period of time, often at least 20 years, may qualify for payments in retirement.
-The military uses several different methods of calculating retirement payments, but, in general, those who serve for longer periods of time receive more generous payments in retirement.
+The military uses several different methods of calculating retirement payments, but in general, those who serve for longer periods of time receive more generous payments in retirement.
 Military pensions are adjusted to keep up with inflation each year, and retirees can elect to participate in a survivor benefit plan that will provide annuity payments to surviving family members.

 A union card might be your ticket to more comprehensive retirement benefits.
-Some 80% of union members have access to a defined benefit pension plan, compared to 18% of nonunion employees, according to BLS data.
+Some 79% of union members have access to a defined benefit pension plan, compared with 17% of nonunion employees, according to BLS data.
 “The unionized workforce includes a range of jobs and occupations, many of which look very different from those historically organized by their union,” Kennedy says.
 “For example, the United Steelworkers Union represents over 850,000 workers across a wide range of industries and jobs, from sheet metal fabrication to health care and from forestry to pharmaceuticals.”
 Unions often negotiate for better retirement benefits on behalf of their members.

 Check out these jobs with pensions:

 — State and local government.

 — Protective service.

 Update 02/27/23: This story was published at an earlier date and has been updated with new information.